robwilliams/cowtown/index.md

    </em>
     - Tom Boddison.</h4>
    </p>
-   <p>Tom is an excellent young player, fluent in many styles: it was a pleasure to be part of maximising his abilities and helping him find more pleasure in his playing.
-I'm proud of you, Tom!</p>
+   <p><h4>Tom is an excellent young player, fluent in many styles: it was a pleasure to be part of maximising his abilities and helping him find more pleasure in his playing.
+I'm proud of you, Tom!</h4></p>
    <p> </p>

 <p>